-During the initial field work at Whiteman, it was determined that replacing the unit ventilators in two classrooms would cause a conflict with an existing chalk board.
-The design team architect, mechanical engineer, and electrical engineer met on site and discussed the options with relocating the unit ventilator versus modifying the chalk board and electrical surface wiremold.
-In the end, it was determined to be more cost effective to modify the chalk board and reroute the electrical wiremold than to rework the steam lines in the crawl space to move the unit ventilator.
+During the initial fieldwork at Whiteman, the engineers discovered that replacing the unit ventilators in two classrooms would cause a conflict with an existing chalkboard.
+The design team architect, mechanical engineer, and electrical engineer met on-site and discussed the options with relocating the unit ventilator versus modifying the chalkboard and electrical surface wiremold.
+In the end, it was determined to be more cost-effective to modify the chalkboard and reroute the electrical wiremold than to rework the steam lines in the crawl space to move the unit ventilator.
 This conclusion could not have been reached by one team member alone and needed input from all design team members to arrive at the best solution.